 He said: "To be given time is important first of all when you're a young manager you need to learn the job.
 Nobody goes in a job at 33, 34 years of age and knows the job.
 If he's not given the time somebody else comes in and he has the same problem.

-Wenger claims that the game needs stability with managers in order to produce quality "There are some countries where the instability of managers is chronic.
+"There are some countries where the instability of managers is chronic.
 After what happens you have no quality anymore because people with quality do not go into jobs where they are sacked every three weeks for ridiculous reasons so it's very important for the quality of the game that there is a certain stability."